Contact Paper Picks to Cover Ugly Cabinets

 I love my apartment.
 It's not perfect, but I love it.
-The building is well-managed; the floors are hardwood; there is plenty of light.
+The building is well-managed, the floors are hardwood, and there is plenty of light.

 The cabinets are functional, but the doors are ugly.
 It's a rental, so I am hesitant to spend money to replace the cabinet doors.
 If a whole bunch of pretty cabinet doors just fell in my lap, I would install them and paint them.
 However, that hasn't happened.
 The cabinet facing is white laminate, which is peeling and stained.
 It has chipped in some places, and the fiberboard or whatever is under it shows through.
 The cabinet doors are heinous.

 Since you can't really paint over plastic laminate, I'm thinking of covering the cabinet doors in contact paper.
 Remember contact paper?
 I went looking for cool contact paper, and I found it.
 If you want to know where to find hip-looking contact paper, then here you go!